castedo/copyaid/README.md

 * Automatically calculates OpenAI API max token number based on ratio in settings file.
 * Each output sentence written on its own line, using the [NLTK Python library](https://www.nltk.org/) (if installed).
-* OpenAI query settings can be authored in [JSOML](https://gitlab.com/castedo/jsoml/) (or JSON).
-JSOML has a syntax that makes it convenient for reading and writing the prompt text while still being embedded in JSON-ish data.
+* OpenAI query settings can be authored in [JSOML XML](https://gitlab.com/castedo/jsoml/) (or JSON).
+JSOML XML has a syntax that makes it convenient for reading and writing the prompt text while still being embedded in JSON-ish data.
 The prompt text is written verbatim line by line without any escaping (except for the trigram `]]>`).
   An example is [set/grammar.xml](set/grammar.xml).